 - Visits from Community Service Providers

-Mualimah Yasmin Moolla Modan and her team of dedicated educators invite you to visit our school.
+Mualimah Amina Peer Moolla and her team of dedicated educators invite you to visit our school.
 If you looking for a school for your child, then please do not hesitate to visit us.
 We suggest that you come during school hours so that you can feel and experience the unique atmosphere of our school.
 We have no doubt that when you experience this atmosphere, your child will want to be part of it.
 If you have not had the pleasure of visiting our school please know that you are always welcome.